Michigan Highways: Since 1997.

 History: 1919 (Nov 15) – A 25.8-mile long state trunkline route in Barry Co is officially assumed into the system beginning on the eastern city limit of Hastings and continuing southeasterly along Nashville Rd to Quimby Rd, easterly via Quimby Rd, southerly on Morgan Rd, easterly again via Scott Rd into Nashville.
 In Nashville, the route continues easterly along Fuller St, southerly along Main St, jogging westerly via Cosgrove St, then southerly again on Durkee St. Outside the village, the route continues southerly along Clark Rd, then westerly via Bivens Rd, southerly again on Assyria Rd through Maple Grove and Assyria, terminating at the Barry/Calhoun Co line.
 This new trunkline is given the designation of M-79.

-1920 (Feb 2) – A 1.0-mile long extension of the M-79 trunkline route is determined along the present-day route of M-66 from the Barry/Calhoun Co line southerly to the present-day jct of M-66 & M-78 at Burleigh Corners northwest of Pennfield.
+1920 (Feb 2) – A 1.0-mile long extension of the M-79 trunkline route is established along the present-day route of M-66 from the Barry/Calhoun Co line southerly to the present-day jct of M-66 & M-78 at Burleigh Corners northwest of Pennfield.

-1920 (Aug 28) – An 11.71-mile long state trunkline route is officially determined in Calhoun, Barry and Eaton Cos beginning at the Battle Creek city limit at the cnr of Capital Ave & Park Ave and proceeding northerly and northeasterly via Capital Ave, present-day M-78, and Battle Creek Hwy to the western village limit of Bellevue.
+1920 (Aug 28) – An 11.71-mile long state trunkline route is officially established in Calhoun, Barry and Eaton Cos beginning at the Battle Creek city limit at the cnr of Capital Ave & Park Ave and proceeding northerly and northeasterly via Capital Ave, present-day M-78, and Battle Creek Hwy to the western village limit of Bellevue.
 However, the southernmost 5.2 miles of the trunkline route is actually designated as part of M-79, while the remainder, ironically traveling along a highway designated today as M-78, is given the designation of M-78.

-1924 (Jan 25) – The 0.5 mile of E State St in Hastings from the north/western end of officially-determined M-79 at the eastern Hastings city limit to Star School Rd is officially assumed into the state trunkline system.
+1924 (Jan 25) – The 0.5 mile of E State St in Hastings from the north/western end of officially-established M-79 at the eastern Hastings city limit to Star School Rd is officially assumed into the state trunkline system.
 The signed route of M-79 continues into downtown Hastings via State St (under city jurisdiction), terminating at jct M-37 & M-43.

-1927 (June 27) – A major southerly extension of M-78 occurs when 15.8 miles of new state trunkline mileage is determined along a route beginning south of Battle Creek and continuing southerly to the Calhoun/Branch Co line just south of Athens.
+1927 (June 27) – A major southerly extension of M-78 occurs when 15.8 miles of new state trunkline mileage is established along a route beginning south of Battle Creek and continuing southerly to the Calhoun/Branch Co line just south of Athens.
 This new segment of trunkline is designated as part of M-78 as is the portion of M-79 from the jct with existing M-78 at Burleigh Corners (northwest of Pennfield) southerly to the northern city limit of Battle Creek at Park Ave.
 Thus, M-79 is shortened by about 7½ miles to end at M-78.

 1928 (Nov 9) – A 1.8-mile state trunkline routing is assumed into the system in eastern Barry Co along Assyria Rd from M-79/Scott Rd west of Nashville southerly to M-79 at the cnr of Assyria Rd & Bivens Rd southwest of Nashville.
 The exact route designation for this 1.8-mile highway is unclear—it may have been signed as a second routing of M-79 or it may not have been signed at all at this point.